brianbirir/python-sandobox/README.md

 # Python Sandbox

-My experimental Python sphere where I learn and experiment with code.
+My experimental Python sphere where I learn and experiment with code on different Python topics.

-This code should run preferrably on Python `3.6` via `virtualenv`
+The code contained herein should run preferably on Python `3.9`+ via `virtualenv`